useRconf/templates/README.md

-# templates
-Templates for useR submissions
+# Templates for useR submissions